jeremywar/element-rotator/README.md

 ```javascript
 $('div').cycleContent();
 ```
-Optional: Adjust the options for the speed of fade transition and/or display time or element.
+*Optional:* Adjust the options for the speed of fade transition and/or display time of element.

 ```javascript
 $('div').cycleContent({